krisbrox/clockshop/README.md

 not properly understood by the developer, and as a result there are certainly improvements to be made, especially in the integration test configuration.

-The app is of very simple, but is intended to be a reasonable starting point for a hypothetical real application.
+The app is fairly simple, but is intended to be a reasonable starting point for a hypothetical real application.
 Most features of a real web server api should be present, and extending the service with more functionality should not present much difficulty.